kv9898/orcid/README.md

 ## Using

-This project builds on [kasper/authors-block](https://github.com/kapsner/authors-block) and add the orcid and keywords features to the pdf format.
+This project builds on [kasper/authors-block](https://github.com/kapsner/authors-block) and add the orcid, keywords, cover page and refined tocfeatures to the pdf format.
+Note that new features only work for pdf documents.

 ## Format Options